North & South Dakota Population Change

 A data frame is a map element that defines the page extent, the geographic extent and other properties that consist of layers in the table of contents.
 A data-set can be represented in one or more data frames as well.

-map layer are groups of point, line, or polygon features representing a particular class or type of real-world entities such as population, roads, or postal codes.
+A map layer are groups of point, line, or polygon features representing a particular class or type of real-world entities such as population, roads, or postal codes.
 A layer contains the visual representation of each feature.

 An attribute table is a data-set containing information about geographic features, usually arranged so that each row represents a feature and each column represents one feature attribute.